Hold the pickles

 Despite the heaping multitude of ingredients, the lamb is easily discernible if it’s prepared at medium-rare, the degree of doneness which best suits lamb.
 Its pale pink flesh makes it a silken marvel with a unique just-a -hint of gaminess flavor.
 Flamez offers a green chile with a nice degree of heat, a huge plus for a market glutted with 98-pound weakling green chile.
 A worthy accompaniment to a lamb burger are Flamez’ tempura-battered onion rings which are served with a “secret sauce.”
 Unlike the tempura-battered onion rings at some Japanese restaurants, these are lightly battered and are almost translucent, sheathing a sweet onion.
 These might be the best onion rings in town.
 The secret sauce is terrific, but wholly unnecessary.

-The “& More” on the restaurant’s name represents menu items ranging from “burger bowlz” to “burger saladz” and “sandwiches from around the world.”
+The “& More” on the restaurant’s name when it first launched as “Flamez Burgers & More” represents menu items ranging from “burger bowlz” to “burger saladz” and “sandwiches from around the world.”
 The menu showcases five Burger Bowlz: All American, Comfort, Mexican, Asian and Italian, each of which are served with a grilled six-ounce hamburger steak.
 The Italian burger bowl features spaghetti, mozzarella, Parmesan and tomato sauce.
 Each of the five Burger Saladz feature one of the burger meats.
 The Greek salad, for example, includes Colorado lamb.

 The “Sandwiches From Around the World” menu provides a terrific option to burgers without having to give up bread.
 Italian inspired sandwiches include a Caprese and a chicken sandwich.
 From Greece comes a gyro.
 Vietnam is represented by a beef banh mi (grilled flank steak, mayo, cucumber, marinated carrot and daikon).
 Spain can boast of the Bocadillo de Jamon, the Middle East of Chicken Shawerma and France of the Croque Madame.
 All sandwiches are served with kettle chips or a personal green salad.

-The Flamez dessert menu offers only six items, but they range from the simple (cookies and milk) to the sublime (Carrot Bread Pudding).
+20 October 2012: The Flamez dessert menu offers only five items, but they range from the surprising to the sublime (Carrot Bread Pudding).
 The latter is magical, two dense slabs of lightly sweetened bread pudding served with pecan ice cream drizzled with cardamom caramel sauce.
 It may be worthy of Larry McGoldrick’s bread pudding hall-of-fame.
 Flamez also offers a unique take on apple pie.
 It’s a deconstructed apple pie served in a glass goblet.
 The goblet is replete with bits and pieces of pie crust, tangy apples, vanilla ice cream and salted caramel.
 Now if only someone could reconstruct baseball, another American institution, so that it’s interesting once again.

 9821 Montgomery Blvd, N.E.